hmspiffy/director-data-eng-hw/README.md

 In working on this homework, please work in a fork of this repo, and let us know when we can check out your code.
 We should be able to run your code with little difficulty.
 At Hinge, we use Bash and Python scripts to wrap these kinds of operations, but if you prefer something else, anything that we can run is fine.

 In the root directory of your fork, include a writeup justifying your ideas and methods.
 Consider how your method will scale and offer longer-term improvements.
+We don't expect your solution to hold up under stress, but we're very interested in your explanations of what will need to change for your solution to be productionized.

 For this homework, we care most about wisdom in modeling the data and elegance in the methods of doing so.
 As the principal data engineer at Hinge, you will be setting the example for coding style and best practices.